Our Approach "Give a man a fish, and you'll feed him for one day. Teach a man to fish and you've fed him for a

 “No other organization could have made the inroads that you have.
 Your approach is smart!
 And it’s working, for ranchers and for wolves.
 Unlike other groups that go around the root of the issue, you are willing to go right through it.
 It’s been enlightening to watch this unfold and it’s been an honor to work with you.” ~ Wildlife Project Manager (retired), California Department of Fish and Wildlife

 Today’s wild and working landscapes are very different than they were 100 years ago.
 This is the reality we must all work within.
 Considering increased human population and additional competition for open space, the human created boundary between ‘wild’ and ‘working’ lands has become unsustainable.
-As large predators, such as wolves, depend on the large tracts of land that private ranches provide, co-occurrence of predators and livestock is certain.
+As large predators, such as wolves, often depend on the large tracts of land that private ranches provide, co-occurrence of predators and livestock is certain.
 WCPS efforts are based on this reality.
 We look forward instead of backwards; towards a transformation of mindset, actions, and activities that will ensure that healthy wild-working landscapes can thrive in the modern world.

-WCPS recognizes that ranching, wildlife, and land conservation efforts are not linear processes-nor can we continue to look at them as separate efforts.
+WCPS recognizes that ranching, wildlife, and land conservation efforts are not linear processes-nor can we continue to look at them as completely separate efforts.
 Conservation requires a strategic, meaningful, and comprehensive approach to ensure long-term success.
 We seek to support bigger-picture thinking and implement strategies that connects-the-dots between successful known practices and strategies yet to be discovered in order to ensure a better future for our earth.

 We strive to address the on-going concerns and conflicts both on the ground and socially surrounding large carnivore conservation and ranch sustainability.
 Our vision is long-term and we believe that there are no short-cuts.
 Thus we recognize that implementation takes significant effort, time, patience, and resources.